splunk/public-o11y-docs/apm/apm-use-cases/service-map.rst

 |br|

-Kai selects the service to gather more details about the root cause error
+Kai selects the service to gather more details
 ===========================================================================

 Kai selects the :strong:`paymentservice` node to discover the endpoint with the top error rate in the Tag Spotlight sidebar.
 Kai finds that all of the errors occur in one endpoint, as shown in the following screenshot: